-Table C.1.2 Capital requirement for non-life underwriting risk by risk sub-module non-life underwriting risk by risk sub-module Non-life underwriting risk Capital requ equirement 2023 2022 Non-life premium and reserve risk sub-module 84,986 78,887 Non-life catastrophe risk sub-module 12,760 11,502 Diversification effects (8,708) (7,871) Total non-life underwriting risk 89,037 82,518
+Table C.1.2 Capital requirement for non-life underwriting risk by risk sub-module

+Capital re quirement 2024 2023 Non-life premium and reserve risk sub-module 91,986 84,986 Non-life catastrophe risk sub-module 17,315 12,760 Diversification effects (11,538) (8,708) Total non-life underwriting risk 97,763 89,037

-Non-life premium and reserve risk is the risk of loss or adverse change in the value of insurance liabilities arising from changes in the timing, frequency, and severity of insured events, and changes in the amount of claims as well as the timing of their maturity.
+Non-life premium and reserve risk is the risk of loss or adverse change in the value of insurance liabilities arising from changes in the timing, frequency and severity of insured events and changes in the amount of claims as well as the timing of their maturity.

-Capital requirement for the non-life premium and reserve risk sub-module amounted to EUR 84,986 thousand.
+Capital requirement for the non-life premium and reserve risk sub-module amounted to EUR 91,986 thousand.
 It was determined in accordance with the standard formula, based on the exposure measures of net earned premiums and net claims provisions for certain types of non-life insurance, using standard parameters.